MoolahModding/site/docs/modding-basics/mesh-replacements/mesh-replacements.md

 ### Using Blender

-1. Import the .psk file you exported, change default Blender scale units to 0.01, scale the model up by 100, apply transforms.
+1. Import the .psk file you exported.
 2. Rig the models accordingly if necessary, some models don't have a skeleton or vertex groups.
 3. Add 3 addtional empty UV maps. (scale down until they're not visible)
 4. Add an additional empty material assigned to a face, has to be first slot.